CP Violation in the $B_s^0$ system: CP violation in interference

-Thus a measurement of the mixing phase $\phi_s$ gives us direct information about the phases, i.e. the amount of CP-violation, of the CKM elements.
+Thus a measurement of the mixing phase $\phi_s$ gives us direct information about the phases, i.e. the amount of CP violation, of the CKM elements.
 If in addition the final state has a CP eigenvalue $\eta_{CP} =+1$, then we get

 with the commonly used notation

 Here we used a definition for $\beta_s$ that ensures that its numerical value is positive; sometimes a different sign is used.